Private, in person addiction therapy in San Francisco's Mission District, near Potrero Hill, SoMa, and Dogpatch.

 If you’re struggling with severe withdrawal, need medical detox, have a history of chronic relapse, or cannot meet daily obligations, a residential rehab may offer the high level of structure and support you need.
 Rehab is also more appropriate if there is violence or active substance use in your home environment.

-If you’re not sure which approach is right for you, a consultation can help you explore your options and find the best fit for your current needs and goals.
+If you’re not sure which approach is right for you, schedule a consultation to help you explore your options and find the best fit for your current needs and goals.

 Let’s be clear: no one wants to go to rehab—and also, it may be the best thing you ever do for yourself.
 If you find that withdrawal symptoms or intense cravings are making it impossible to keep appointments, go to work, or meet daily obligations, it’s a good indication that residential treatment may be necessary.
 Rehab provides a structured, supportive environment—often with essential medical care—that can help you break the cycle of addiction.
 If you’re unsure what level of care is right for you, book a consultation and I can help you explore your options so you can make an informed decision.

-Crisis is opportunity.
-Holding gratitude for the moments that bring radical change — even in the darkest hour.
+Gratitude for the moments that bring radical change